sapana-roehampton/OS-Coursework/week3.md

 All installations will be performed remotely over SSH from my workstation.

-CPU and Memory Testing Tool:
+CPU and Memory Tester:
 sudo apt install stress-ng -y

-Disk I/O Testing Tool:
+Disk I/O Tester:
-(No installation required, I will use the built-in 'dd' command)
+(No installation required, I will be using the built-in 'dd' command)

 Network Performance Tool:
 sudo apt install iperf3 -y